greenm01/ec4x/docs/ec4x_specs.md

 ### 8\.1.4 Defense Protocol

 Regardless of diplomatic status, all fleets will defend solar systems under their House's control against any foreign incursions with maximum aggression.

+Fleets will retaliate against direct attacks regardless of diplomatic state, in accordance with ROE.

 ## 8\.2 Subversion & Subterfuge